bhamail/jenkins-parent/README.md

 Setup
 -----
+1. Change the jenkins-parent pom.xml version to: 1.0
-1. Change the pom.xml property *repoURLBase* to point to your repo root
+2. Change the jenkins-parent pom.xml property *repoURLBase* to point to your repo root.
-2. Edit your .m2/settings.xml, adding an entry with the userId and password required to access your protected repositories:
+3. Edit your .m2/settings.xml, adding an entry with the userId and password required to access your protected repositories:

         <servers>
             <server>